Accenture/mercury/extensions/websocket-notification-example/README.md

 the user and asynchronously send notification events to the browser.

 The REST automation helper application supports this websocket notification use case.
-The sample rest.yaml configuration file contains a websocket routing entry to the hello.ws.auth and hello.ws.notification services.
+The sample rest.yaml configuration file contains a websocket routing entry to the sample.ws.auth and ws.notification services.

-The hello.ws.auth is the authentication service so that your backend application can validate if the incoming websocket is associated with an authenticated user session.
+The sample.ws.auth is the authentication service so that your backend application can validate if the incoming websocket is associated with an authenticated user session.

-The hello.ws.notification is an example application that receives incoming requests and save a mapping of the user's websocket outgoing paths that your backend services can send notification to.
+The ws.notification is the websocket service that receives incoming requests and save a mapping of the user's websocket outgoing paths that your backend services can send notification to.

 This supports multi-device user sessions.
 When a user makes a request to change something, the backend services can